moshix/nje38mvs/bug_theories4.md

    should eliminate the loop in most cases by ensuring at least one MREPUT iteration succeeds before COMSUP can re-arm `$TPPNONE`.

-2. **Short term**: Apply Fix A (increase `PCTBUFLM` from 2 to 6, similarly raise `WCTBUFLM` and `RCTBUFLM`).
+2. **Short term**: Apply Fix A (increase `PCTBUFLM` from 2 to 6, and optionally raise `WCTBUFLM` from 3 to 6).
 Combine with Fix C. This reduces the frequency of `CWAITBIT` and makes Fix C's window of opportunity large enough to reliably break the deadlock.

 3. **Proper BSC2CTC fix**: Port Fix B (the `DELAYCNT` delay mechanism) from DMTYJC.
 This is what Peter's driver does and it is the architecturally correct adaptation of the BSC null-